 The studies analyzed demonstrate that supplementation with nitrate-rich beetroot, in different doses and forms of administration, promotes consistent improvement in endothelial function and, in many cases, reduction in blood pressure.
 These effects were observed in both acute and chronic interventions and in different populations, including healthy individuals, the elderly, postmenopausal women, hypertensive individuals, pregnant women, and patients with vascular diseases.
 The observed efficacy can be explained by the increased bioavailability of nitric oxide through the nitrate-nitrite-nitric oxide pathway, which is especially relevant in situations of endothelial dysfunction or reduced nitric oxide synthase enzyme activity.

 Although doses between 6 and 12 mmol tend to generate more robust responses, improvements also occurred with lower doses, suggesting a wide range of effectiveness modulated by vascular health status.
-Despite methodological heterogeneity among studies, the body of evidence points to beet supplementation as a promising, safe, and low-cost nutritional strategy to promote cardiovascular health.
+Despite methodological heterogeneity among studies, the body of evidence points to beetroot supplementation as a promising, safe, and low-cost nutritional strategy to promote cardiovascular health.
 However, there is a need for more standardized and longer-term clinical trials to clarify the optimal relationship between dose, duration of use, and impact on long-term clinical outcomes.

 REFERENCES